1712n/wall-e/src/prompt/markdown/documentation.md

 ### Using table columns

-Tables are defined in schema using pgTable() calls.
+Tables are defined in the schema using pgTable() calls.
 For example:

 ```ts
 import { pgTable, serial, text, varchar } from 'drizzle-orm/pg-core';